King Edwards School, North Road, Bathwick, Bath

 In response to the Climate Emergency, BPT is broadly supportive of the principle of energy efficiency retrofits and microrenewable installations where this would be coherent with, and sympathetic to, the special historic and architectural interest of the setting of a listed building and the wider historic environment.

-The proposed installation of PV panels would result in no harm to or loss of historic fabric, and would not significantly increase the height or pitch of the existing roofscape.
+The proposed installation of PV panels would result in no harm to or loss of historic fabric.
 We are supportive of the use of later, non-historic buildings that form part of the school site to allow for the integration of renewables with very limited impact on the setting of a listed building.
-Where the existing roofscape is already legible as a contemporary addition, the use of solar PV would be materially and visually in keeping with the existing characteristics of both buildings.

 We are supportive of the opportunity to upgrade and improve the performance of the existing modern structures on the site, and consider that this approach may be applicable for wider application on other modern buildings of limited visibility.

-We recommend that further design details of the proposed panels are submitted as part of this application to ensure a non-intrusive appearance and finish in accordance with Policy SCR2 of the Core Strategy and Placemaking Plan, particularly in relation to the setting of a listed building.
+We continue to recommend that further design details of the proposed panels are submitted as part of this application to ensure a non-intrusive appearance and finish in accordance with Policy SCR2 of the Core Strategy and Placemaking Plan.
 We suggest that PV panels should be monochrome with a matt finish to minimise reflectivity and associated sun glare, and should sit as flush with the roof slope as possible.